KrzysztofCzapla/heron-blog-engine/README.md

 All the articles/pages are built using markdown files, then they are injected into customizable jinja2 templates that end up as plain html files with all the neccessery static data.

-It uses holiday.css with some small changes for styling.
+It uses pico.css with some small changes for styling.
 No j*vascript :), however you can add it yourself.

 Live example: https://krzysztofczapla.github.io/czapla-blog/